NimaRahmanzadeh2007/Python-Development/Python/week_1/README.md

 ## exercise_1.py

-The program receives two inputs from the user, first name and last name, and displays them in the output.
+The program receives two inputs from the user: first name and last name, and displays them in the output.

 ## exercise_2.py